cancan101/xbmcswift2/docs/index.rst

 Welcome to XBMC Swift's documentation!
 ======================================

-Welcome to the documentation for xbmcswift.
+Welcome to the documentation for xbmcswift2.
 This documentation is divided into several parts.
 If you are new, you should start with the :ref:`installation` and then move on to :ref:`quickstart`.
 If you would prefer a more detailed walkthrough, try the :ref:`tutorial`.

-For a list of everything, check out the complete :ref:`api` reference.
-For more specific examples, check out :ref:`patterns`.
+To get a deeper understanding of xbmcswift2, check out :ref:`routing` and the complete :ref:`api` reference.
+For specific code samples, check out :ref:`patterns`.
 If you are upgrading from xbmcswift, check out the :ref:`upgrading` page.

-XBMC Swift doesn't rely on any external dependencies to get started.
+xbmcswift2 doesn't rely on any external dependencies to get started.
 However, when writing plugins I like to use http://BeautifulSoup.org.
 Also, when it comes to advanced testing of plugins, I like to use http://nosetests.org.